FANN MOUNTAINS TREKKING ROUTES & TRAVEL GUIDE

 Read our account of this section of the trail here.

-Accommodation is available at Alplager Artuch (also called Artuch Base Camp), but you’ll need your own tent and supplies for camping at the lakes.
+Accommodation and food is available at Alplager Artuch (also called Artuch Base Camp), but you’ll need your own tent and supplies for camping at the lakes.

 This is a great option if you want to see both Kulikalon and Alauddin Lakes, but have limited time.
 Opt for the Alauddin Pass for the best views and shortest trekking route.
 You could do the trek in either direction.

-Accommodation is available at Alplager Artuch and Vertical Alauddin, but you’ll need your own tent and supplies for camping at the lakes.
+Accommodation and food is available at Alplager Artuch and Vertical Alauddin, but you’ll need your own tent and supplies for camping at the lakes.

-This classic Fann Mountains trekking route takes in the best of the lakes region, without having to retrace your steps too much.
+The lakes loop is a classic Fann Mountains trekking route taking in the best of the lakes region, without having to retrace your steps too much.
 It also has the benefit of starting and ending at Artuch which is relatively easy to get to via shared or private transport.
 You can opt to hike clockwise or anti-clockwise.

-Accommodation is available at Alplager Artuch, but you’ll need your own tent and supplies for camping at the lakes.
+Accommodation and food is available at Alplager Artuch, but you’ll need your own tent and supplies for camping at the lakes.